a-rodin/nginx-dpkg-build/README.md

 ## Dependencies

-To run the script one should have either:
+To run the script you should have either:
 * Bash and Docker on any POSIX-compatible system;
 * or Ubuntu/Debian system, same as the target one, with build dependencies installed by